IQComputing/wpcf7-recaptcha/readme.txt

 * Added selectable option to choose which website to pull reCaptcha resources from (google.com | recaptcha.net) Thanks @scits!
 * Added and modified some class methods.
 See extended changelog for further details.
 * Modified noscript reCaptcha to look and function better "default".
 Styling left to theme authors and developers.

-= 1.1.8 (2019-04-26) =
-* Fixed WPCF7+Flamingo bug which saved un-verified submissions to spam in Flamingo.
-Thanks @scits!